-What Is Better Wet or Dry Shaving?
+What Is Better Dry or Wet Shaving?

 It is known that shaving can be either wet or dry, depending on using or not using the water while shaving.
 The razor, the successor of the straight razor, is the simplest modern device for wet shaving.
 It isn’t a rare thing to hear from a man nowadays something like, “No matter how many blades they add, a strait is the best.”
 Not an ungrounded opinion.
-With proper handling razor will, perhaps, surpass any Gilette’s “Mach” or “Fusion”.
+With proper handling, the razor will, perhaps, surpass any Gilette’s “Mach” or “Fusion”.

 The reason is simple: the skin, even if you have it twice as thick as that of women, must not be hurt.
 But that’s exactly what happens with every stroke of the razor over the skin, no matter if you do it with a dull single-blade razor or a new five-blade one.
 And if you want a high-quality shave, you’ll have to pass the razor over the same part of your skin several times.
 Hence the skin irritation.

-Manual Razor or Electric Shaver?
+Safety Razor or Electric Shaver?

-For example, they are more easy to care for, as it is enough to hold them for awhile under the running water from the faucet to make them clean, instead of tedious meddling with cleaning brushes.
+For example, they are more easy to care for, as it is enough to hold them for a while under the running water from the faucet to make them clean, instead of tedious meddling with cleaning brushes.
 You can keep them in the bathroom without risking to be electrocuted at the next shaving.
 And you can even shave with them while actually showering – if that seems to you especially comfortable.
 But that’s nearly all we can tell pro or contra electric shavers as such, wet or otherwise.

-After-shave care is the same for any type of shaving, and should be chosen with the view of individual characteristics of your skin and subjective sensations.
+After-shave care is the same for any type of shaving and should be chosen with the view of individual characteristics of your skin and subjective sensations.

 There is nothing shameful for a man to have hair on his face.
 And we do respect such choice.
 Only… it seems to be against the civilization trend, which prescribes the maximum openness of the face – the most informative part of external human appearance.
 And if you remembered now your girlfriend who won’t dare outside without putting on a sturdy make-up, it was quite beside the point.
-Yes, beard cam make you look really good but only if it is well trimmed.
-That’s why manufacturers pay a lot of attention to the huge market of the beard trimmers.
+Yes, a beard can make you look really good but only if it is well trimmed.
+That’s why manufacturers pay a lot of attention to the huge market of the best beard trimmers.

 How to Shave Your Face?

-The usual advice is to have a razor as sharp as possible, but from our point of view the sharpness of the shaving blade has its optimum that could be gained after one or two shavings with the same blade – if the blades are good enough from the first.
+The usual advice is to have a razor as sharp as possible, but from our point of view, the sharpness of the shaving blade has its optimum that could be gained after one or two shavings with the same blade – if the blades are good enough from the first.
 Too sharp blade, even when you wield it with utmost caution and ease, can cut off not the hair only, but also the smallest, almost invisible unevenness of the skin.
 Well, after that shaving they will be visible, alright.

 Additionally sharpened by cutting, the hair curls inside the hair follicle (the tiny bulb, from which the hair grows) or simply into the surrounding tissue and remains hidden there for several days, during which the skin is reacting against the intruder in the usual way, with inflammation, pus, and pain.
-To remove such an ingrown hair one has to warm the injured area by one the abovementioned method, and then pull the hair out with tweezers, preliminary disinfected by antiseptic solution.
+To remove such an ingrown hair one has to warm the injured area by one the above mentioned method, and then pull the hair out with tweezers, preliminary disinfected by the antiseptic solution.
 Sometimes, if the hair is still not to be seen, you’ll need to apply disinfected pin.
 Be careful not to make things worse.

 After such unpleasant operations, you’ll feel every reason to maybe change the tactic, and next time shave along the hair.

 So, to shave in the best way possible, coat the part of your face you intend to shave with the soapy stuff of your choice.
 Then take the razor in your hand, and start with cheeks.
 It is the easiest part of the face to shave.
-The hair on cheeks is the thinnest and softest.
+The hair on the cheeks is the thinnest and softest.

 Having done with it, rinse the razor in the flowing water, or better (as it is more environmentally conscious) in the bowl with hot water.
-Some people advise to rinse the razor in cold water with a few drops of vinegar (but the skin should be warmed).
+Some people advise rinsing the razor in cold water with a few drops of vinegar (but the skin should be warmed).
 Try that too.
 Maybe you’d like it.
 No harm, anyway.
 Mind that the pieces of shaven hair can stick between blades or between the blade and the frame of your razor.
 That results in micro damages of skin and dulls the blades.
 The main point is, the oftener you rinse your razor the better.
 Do it after every couple of strokes.

 Next will be your jaws and chin.
 While shaving the jaws, move the razor up to down.
-On the chin hair usually grows strait from the skin, so the direction of movements doesn’t matter.
+On the chin hair usually grows straight from the skin, so the direction of movements doesn’t matter.
 The bristle here is the hardest to cope.
 After chin come to the neck.
 Keep the razor upside down and move it upwards.
 That’s how the hair usually grows on the neck.

 Having finished the shave, wash your face and look at it in the mirror.
 Check that you haven’t left any unshaven places.
 Having missed out a few hairs on your cheek or neck you might pay too dear for your laziness or carelessness, and you really never know when it can happen.
 If everything’s OK, wash your face with cold water to let the pores close and the possible irritation subside.
 Mop (not rub) your face with a towel, then proceed to after-shave skin treatment.

 Traditionally, many men prefer alcohol lotions for refreshing and disinfecting the skin.
 But that isn’t suitable for a dry and sensitive skin.
-At least, if you have that type of skin and still want such disinfecting procedure, don’t leave it at that, but apply some soft cream several minutes later.
+At least, if you have that type of skin and still want such disinfecting procedure.
+Don’t leave it at that, but apply some soft cream several minutes later.
 Otherwise, use some special after-shave lotions, oils or creams.
-To soften your skin you can use an ordinary cosmetic cream as well, but in this case leave your skin after the shaving to dry and rest for a quarter of an hour, at least.
+To soften your skin you can use an ordinary cosmetic cream as well.
+But in this case leave your skin after the shaving to dry and rest for a quarter of an hour, at least.
 Too oily cream applied immediately after the shave can clog the pores and follicles and cause skin inflammation.